LiberMagnum/Neighborhood_Project_Final/README.md

 ## Overview
 This application displays 5 diving sites on Okinawa, Japan, and displays information about them.
-It allows the user to filter dive sites based on distance from a location of their choice.
+It allows the user to filter dive sites based on their difficulty level.
 ## Running the Application
 To run the application, download this repository and open index.html.
 ## APIs